|About Eggs et al

 (Have obtained death certificate and this is she.
 Unfortunately she died a couple of weeks after her second

-If you are checking in and see new names like Gallivan, that will take you to the Eggletons in
+When checking in you will see new names like Gallivan, that will take you to the Eggletons in Ontario, Canada.

-heard from Neil Eggleton who visited Gt Ryburgh during the summer and he has provided some photos
+Eggleton who visited Gt Ryburgh during the summer and he has provided some photos and information.
+Peter

 Lots of fun.

 Any contributions gratefully received.
-If you remember any good stories Dad or Mum told, anything about their
+If you remember any good stories our Dad or Mum told, anything about

-aunts, uncles etc or stories about them or grandparents it would be nice to put one or two here for posterity.
-And
+their aunts, uncles etc or stories about them or grandparents it would be nice to put one or two here for posterity.

-any family pics better than those I have, and short biographies about yourselves would be nice.
-Somebody must
+And any family pics better than those I have, and short biographies about yourselves would be nice.
+Somebody

 This tree started off as Eggleton research for Norfolk families but has expanded in a few directions and it is